MariaKritou/real-estate-ads-api/README.md

 ## General Information

--I have opened the network access of the database to public and the created a new user for you to use (already included in the uri above)
+- I have opened the network access of the database to public and the created a new user for you to use (already included in the uri above)
--If you face any issues with connecting to the db you can contact me -I wanted to create unit tests but unfortunately due to my schedule and time limitation I could not continue, I created a new branch called "testing" in which I will continue testing the application, you can check it out-it will propably have a lot of failed tests, the main branch will remain unchanged.
+- If you face any issues with connecting to the db you can contact me
+- I wanted to create unit tests but unfortunately due to my schedule and time limitation I could not continue, I created a new branch called "testing" in which I will continue testing the application, you can check it out-it will propably have a lot of failed tests, the main branch will remain unchanged.